HOW AN AUSTIN PEDESTRIAN ACCIDENT LAWYER CAN HELP YOU WITH YOUR CLAIM

 Recovering from a pedestrian accident takes time and energy that you can’t afford to spend dealing with insurers and their tactics to reduce the amount of financial compensation they need to pay you.
 Days, weeks, and months after your accident, you need to focus on your health and your recovery.

 Being struck by a motorist is a traumatic experience, and you need to understand that you suffer from physical injuries as well as emotional injuries.
 If you were struck by a motorist near your home or place of work, then this will make it more difficult for you to recover from the memory of your traumatic experience.

 Not only do you have to deal with physical suffering and psychological trauma, but you also may have to contend with financial insecurity and job loss.
-Our team of lawyers at The Patel Firm can help you obtain the financial compensation you need to help you move on with your life and recover from an accident that was due to the reckless conduct of a person operating a motor vehicle.
+Our team of lawyers at The Patel Firm can help you obtain the settlement you need to help you move on with your life and recover from an accident that was due to the reckless conduct of a person operating a motor vehicle.

 Any person who was injured with you may try to shift the blame to you, or the party responsible for your injuries may claim that you were distracted, intoxicated, or reckless.
-These factors make it difficult for you to determine by yourself how much your pedestrian accident case is worth.
+These factors make it difficult for you to determine by yourself how much your accident case is worth.

 You do not need to suffer alone or try to research every statute and case to determine how you can build a personal injury against a large insurance company.
 As you heal from your injuries, we will be able to conduct an exhaustive case review.

 After our case review, we will strategize and implement a plan tailored to the specific facts and circumstances associated with your pedestrian accident attorney case.

 Do not be afraid to stand up for yourself and fight against large insurance companies.
 Your physical health and mental health are valuable to you, and you should not have to also suffer financially because you were denied a claim or the insurance is trying to wait until the statute of limitations passes, and you lose your right to assert your personal injury claim.